KeyLED - music composition and improvisation aid

 I then designed an enclosure for a perfect fit:

-The model is easily printed on an Ender 3:
+The model was easily printed on an Ender-3:

 Everything fits together nicely: